GuillaumeGermain/CNN/README.md

 I believe that pushing this a bit more, training longer the first model before transferring the weight would result in a better accuracy.
 Also, fitting the second model over more epochs would have increased the accuracy, but my CPU was not convenient for this.

-## Number of trainable parameters
-The first network, which is quite small, has 4 millions parameters, which is surprisingly high.

-This number of trainable parameters of the network, went down to 1 million in the second one!
-Intuitively I would have expected more parameters on a deeper network.

-In practice, most of the parameters are due to the the flattened vector before the fully connected layer at the end.
-This is the feature vector is produced by the Convolution blocks.

-The number of parameters between this feature vector and the first fully connected layer is: vector size x number of nodes (128).

-Its size is 32768 in the first network, and 8192 in the second => 4 times less parameters.

-The Max pool layer plays here a big role, as each Max Pool layer divides by 4 the number of the resulting information passed to later layers.

-Hence, more Convolution2D + Max Pooling layers means less trainable parameters.

 ### Misc
 Transfer learning: